 “Not at all.
 Enjoy yourselves.
 It doesn’t bother me one bit!” he says, patting my arm before going back over to Keri.
 I’m surrounded by wonderful people.
 Even with the unease between us, I can’t help but wish that Christian were here.
 I load a tray with four glasses and a pitcher of rum punch set forth to shake off the melancholy.

-An hour or so later, I am floating around the pool with my friends and our house guest laughing hysterically at me.
-The sun has set and I have had… I don’t know how many rum punches… and I am singing loudly and happily to the 90’s station on the iPod in the docking station on the patio.
+An hour or so later, I’m floating around the pool with my friends and our house guest laughing hysterically at me.
+The sun has set and I have had… I don’t know how many rum punches, and I’m singing loudly and happily to the 90’s station on the iPod in the docking station on the patio.

 “I believe I can fly!
 I believe I can touch the sky!
-I think about it ever night and day!
+I think about it every night and day!
 Spread my wings and fly away!
 I believe I can soar!
 I see me running through that open doooooooooooor!
 I believe I can fly!
 I believe I can fly!
 I believe I can flyyyyyyyyyyyyyyyyy!”
-I am singing at the top of my lungs and I sound pretty good if I do say so myself.
-Gail has tears in her eyes she is laughing so hard.

 “Don’t take flight now,” Jason says through his laughter.

 “Leave me alone, Jason,” I say, noticing the slightest slur before I take another sip of my rum punch.